MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/developer-guide/sidebar.md

 <!-- todo: note: new section.
 other doc: https://developer.chrome.com/docs/extensions/reference/sidePanel/#user-interaction -->

-[sidePanel.open()](https://developer.chrome.com/docs/extensions/reference/sidePanel/#method-open) allows extensions to open the sidebar through an user gesture, such as clicking the action icon.
-Or any user interaction on an extension page or content script, such as clicking a button.
+[sidePanel.open()](https://developer.chrome.com/docs/extensions/reference/sidePanel/#method-open) allows extensions to open the sidebar through a user gesture, such as clicking the action icon, or through any user interaction on an extension page or content script, such as clicking a button.

 The following code shows how to open a global sidebar on the current window when the user clicks on a context menu.
 When using `sidePanel.open()`, choose the context in which the sidebar should open:
 * Use `windowId` to open a global sidebar, as shown in the following example.